14 January 2009

 - Responses from acute trusts can be viewed here

-- Responses received after the deadline can be viewed here
+- Responses received after the deadline can be viewed as a spreadsheet here

 - Epilepsy in England: time for change report